-Procedure 1: Provider Grievance
+Procedure 1: Provider Appeal

-PacificSource recognizes the right of a provider to file a grievance as it relates to adverse benefit determinations involving medical necessity, or procedures or services which are considered by PacificSource to be experimental and/or investigational.
+PacificSource recognizes the right of a provider to file an appeal as it relates to adverse benefit determinations involving medical necessity or procedures or services which are considered by PacificSource to be experimental and/or investigational, or other determinations by PacificSource related to a claim, including but not limited to the amount of payment determined by PacificSource.
 Providers are entitled to a single level of review.
-The provider should submit a written grievance to PacificSource which identifies the member, the procedure or service at issue, and specifies the provider's reasoning for requesting PacificSource reverse the adverse benefit determination.
-The provider has 180 days to initiate a first-level appeal of an adverse benefit determination.
-The time to appeal will start on the day the provider receives notice of the adverse benefit determination.
-PacificSource will investigate and respond to the provider, in writing, within 30 days of receipt of the grievance.
+The provider should submit a written appeal to PacificSource which identifies the member, the procedure or service at issue, and specifies the provider's reasoning for requesting PacificSource reverse the determination.
+Except as expressly provided otherwise in the provider's reimbursement agreement with PacificSource or by applicable law, the provider has 180 days to initiate a first-level appeal of an adverse benefit determination and 365 days to initiate a first-level appeal of any other determination related to a claim.
+The time to appeal will start on the day the provider receives notice of the subject determination.
+PacificSource will investigate and respond to the provider, in writing, within 30 days of receipt of the appeal.
+Failure by the provider to initiate an appeal of a determination by PacificSource, including but not limited to the amount of payment on a claim, in accordance with the foregoing requirements, constitutes the provider's acceptance of the determination.

-Procedure 2: Member Grievance and Appeal
+Procedure 2: Member Appeal

-PacificSource provides its members with a two-level internal grievance and appeal system.
-The member may designate an authorized representative (such as a provider, agent or attorney) to pursue a grievance or appeal on their behalf.
+PacificSource provides its members with a two-level internal appeal system.
+The member may designate an authorized representative (such as a provider, agent, or attorney) to pursue an appeal on their behalf.